 Phishing scams are among the most common types of digital scams, with phishing attempts increased by 65% and 76% of businesses reporting a phishing scam in the last year.
 These statistics should alarm any business owner, as phishing scams account for 90% of all data breaches worldwide.
 When a phishing scam is executed on a company computer, all of the stored data becomes at risk of exploitation.
 Data such as employee records, confidential client agreements, financial information, and more can all be exposed by those executing the scam.

 Employees are faced with the risk of phishing scams quite regularly, and many employees may not be able to recognize such an attack.
-Without the proper training or education, employees may be naive and fall victim to a phishing scam, leading to a major disruption in your business’ operation.
+Without the proper training or education on cybersecurity and email security, employees may be naive and fall victim to a phishing scam, leading to a major disruption in your business’ operation.

 In many industries, employees are often on the road conducting business with associates outside of the office.
 This means that employees take their company computers, smartphones, endpoint devices, and other company property with them on the road and to many different locations.
 Though having employees working remotely is often a convenience and necessity, it is also a major risk to your business.